 How to Quote Plastering Jobs in the UK (2026)

-The tradesperson who responds fastest wins the job more often than not – even at a higher price.
+The tradesperson who responds fastest wins the job more often than not, even at a higher price.
 Customers interpret a fast, professional quote as a sign of a reliable, organised tradesperson.
-A two-day-old text with just a number says the opposite.
+A two-day-old text with a rough number says the opposite.
+Here is exactly how to quote plastering jobs properly in the UK in 2026.

 Why Your Quoting Process Is Losing You Jobs

-- It makes you look like the organised, reliable tradesperson you are
+Makes you look like the organised tradesperson you are

 What to Include in a Plastering Quote